-A sequential-access PUT operation can be used to write records to a file of any organization.
+A sequential-access PUT operation can be used to write records to a file of any organization, and is the only type of PUT operation that can be used for magnetic-tape sequential files.
 The target of a sequential-access PUT operation depends on the file organization: for sequential files, the target is the end of the file and for relative files, the target is the next record.
 For indexed files, RMS-11 inserts the record in primary key order and updates the indexes.

-The target of a key-access PUT operation for a relative file or for a sequential file with fixed-length records is the cell specified by the RRN.
-For an indexed file, there is no target; RMS-ll inserts the record and updates the indexes.
+The target of a key-access PUT operation for a relative file or for a sequential file with fixed-length records is the cell specified by the $\overline{\text{RRN}}$.
+For an indexed file, there is no target; RMS-11 inserts the record and updates the indexes.